Convolution algebra of superoperators and nonseparability witnesses for quantum operations: CJKS isomorphism as algebra isomorphism

 Convolutions can also be defined for functions on groups, and let us discuss about finite groups only.
 Let $G$ be a (finite) group and $F$ be a field, and let $L(G,F)$ be the vector space of maps from $G$ to $F$.
 The convolution of $f_1, f_2 \in L(G,F)$ is defined as

 $\forall g \in G$, where the sum is over the pairs $(x,y)$ from \(G\) such that $xy=g$.
 Equivalently, the convolution can be expressed as

-The convolution operation $*$ makes $L(G,F)$ an algebra, known as the convolution algebra.
+The convolution operation $*$ makes $L(G,F)$ an algebra, known as the convolution algebra. \\ \\ \textbf{Group Algebra.} Let $G$ be a group of cardinality $d$.
+The group algebra of $G$ over the field of complex numbers is an algebra whose elements are linear combinations of the elements of $G$, i.e., $G$ is a basis for this algebra.
+An arbitrary element $a$ of the group algebra looks like $a= \sum_{i=1} ^d \alpha_i g_i$, where $\alpha_i$'s are complex numbers.
+The product in the group algebra is induced by the group multiplication.
+If $a= \sum_{i=1} ^d \alpha_i g_i$ and $b= \sum_{i=1} ^d \beta_j g_j$ are two elements of the group algebra then the multiplication of these elements is given by $a\cdot b=\sum_{i=1}^d \sum_{j=1}^d \alpha_{i} \beta_{j} g_{i} g_{j} $.
+The identity element of the algebra is the identity element of the group.

 It can be shown that the convolution algebra $L(G,F)$ is isomorphic to the group algebra of $G$.
 (For details about convolution algebra, group algebra, and related topics, the Reader may have a look at \cite{1967RvMP...39..259L}.)
 Directions to the proof are given in the following discussion, which also helps to set up some notations and terminology.

 Let the cardinality of $G$ be $d$, and let us only focus on complex fields.
 A functional $f:G \rightarrow \mathbb{C}$ can be completely specified by its action on each element of $G$, i.e., by specifying the complex numbers $f(g_i)$ for all $i$ from 1 to $d$.
 So $f$ is completely specified by the $d$-tuple $(f(g_1), f(g_2),....,f(g_d) )$.
 The set $ L(G,\mathbb{C})$ of functionals is a vector space under the usual operations, $(f_1+f_2)(g):=f_1(g)+f_2(g)$ and $(\alpha f)(g):=\alpha f(g)$.
 It is a vector space of dimension $d$ and we can take the set $\{ e_i \vert e_i (g_j) = \delta_{ij} \}$ as the basis for it.